 Tips for making this mug cake

-• Cover the top of the mug with something, but, leave a little room on top for cake to rise.
+• Cover the top of the mug with something, but leave a little room on top for the cake to rise.
 I like to cover anything that I put in the microwave.

 • If you don’t have hazelnut milk, you can easily make your own.

 • The mug cake is best when eaten right out of the microwave.
-If you can’t eat the whole mug cake, you can cover it tightly and refrigerate.
+If you can’t eat the whole mug cake, you can cover it tightly and refrigerate it.

-• I made this a chocolate chip pumpkin mug cake, but, you can put in any ingredient you like.
-Freeze dried berries would be perfect in this cake
+• I made this a chocolate chip pumpkin mug cake, but you can put in any ingredients you like.
+Freeze-dried berries would be perfect in this cake

 • This is how I store leftover pumpkin puree so I can use it in other recipes.